-- groups for men, women, older persons, youth, and other relevant groups to ensure their opinions are taken into account. - Provide incentives and recognition for participation and contribution in CLPs.
-This can help to motivate and empower project participants and beneficiaries, as well as to acknowledge and appreciate their diversity and achievements in CLPs. - To ensure that CLPs are inclusive and responsive to the needs and priorities of all groups and individuals in the area, a quota or a certain number of projects dedicated to specific marginalized groups may be established.
+- Provide incentives and recognition for participation and contribution in CLPs.
+This can help to motivate and empower project participants and beneficiaries, as well as to acknowledge and appreciate their diversity and achievements in CLPs. - To ensure that CLPs are inclusive and responsive to the needs and priorities of all groups and individuals in the site population, a quota or a certain number of projects dedicated to specific marginalized groups may be established.
 For example, in Yemen, a quota can be set for CLPs that are led by or benefit women, youth, minorities or people with disabilities.
 This can help to overcome the barriers and challenges that these groups may face in accessing, participating or benefiting from CLPs, and to enhance their representation, empowerment and protection.
 The quota can be based on the proportion and situation of the marginalized groups in the site population, and on the availability and feasibility of the projects.
-The quota can also be flexible and adaptable to the changing needs and contexts of area.
+The quota can also be flexible and adaptable to the changing needs and contexts of the site population.